Axiomatisation for an asynchronous epistemic logic with sending and receiving messages: Abstract

 \section{Abstract}

-We investigate a public announcement logic for asynchronous public announcements wherein the sending of the announcements by the environment is separated from the reception of the announcements by the individual agents.
+We investigate a logic for asynchronous announcements wherein the sending of the messages by the environment is separated from their reception by the individual agents.
 Both come with different modalities.
-In the logical semantics, formulas are interpreted in a world of a Kripke model but given a history of prior announcements and receptions of announcements that already happened.
+In the logical semantics, formulas are interpreted in a world of a Kripke model but given a history of prior announcements and receptions that already happened.
 An axiomatisation \textbf{AA} for such a logic has been given in prior work, for the formulas that are valid when interpreted in the Kripke model before any such announcements have taken place.
 This axiomatisation is a reduction system wherein one can show that every formula is equivalent to a purely epistemic formula without dynamic modalities for announcements and receptions.
 We propose a generalisation $\AAstar$ of this axiomatisation, for the formulas that are valid when interpreted in the Kripke model given any history of prior announcements and receptions of announcements.
-It does not extend the axiomatisation \textbf{AA}, for example it is no longer valid that nobody has received any announcement.
+It does not extend the axiomatisation \textbf{AA}, for example it is no longer valid that nobody has received any message.
 Unlike \textbf{AA}, this axiomatisation $\AAstar$ is infinitary and it is not a reduction system. \\

 \textit{Keywords}: modal logic, dynamic epistemic logic, asynchrony, distributed systems.